 - You should know your driving record before buying an auto policy.
 The best practice is to know what your MVR (Motor Vehicle Record) report shows before you try to buy an auto insurance policy or switch insurance companies.
 It is highly likely that any auto insurer will at some point check your driving record.
 If you are not forthcoming about any tickets or accidents on your driving record, your auto insurance quote will not be accurate and the rate will go up once the insurer accesses your MVR report.
-If you are unsure what offenses are listed on your driving record, you can obtain a copy from your Secretary of State’s office for a small fee.
+If you are unsure what offenses are listed on your driving record, you can obtain a copy from your local DMV office for a small fee.
 The fees vary from state to state.
 Some online services also provide access to your MVR report, but for a substantially higher fee.

 - Tickets and accidents aren’t the only things that can increase your auto insurance premium.
 If you notice an auto insurance increase in premium, the culprit may be something other than points against your driving record.
 If you have poor credit, many auto insurers will charge a higher premium.
 Also, if you have recently moved, your location may be considered “high risk” meaning there is more traffic and accidents are more likely to occur.
 Changing vehicles may also make your auto insurance premium increase.
 These vehicles typically cost more to insure: luxury cars, sports cars, convertibles, vehicles that perform poorly in safety tests and vehicles with a turbo-charged engine.